veasey/AudioFog/README.md

 trackshare.js:49875 good
 trackshare.js:49967 load first track

-- scrubber broken
+- scrubber needs to change song position when changed

-- scrubber not going to beginning on new track
+- scrubber needs to be reset when changing track
-- fix scrubber styling
+- fix prev and next btns
-- song name to be vertically aligned

 - test on firefox (as does not support mp3?)

 - Additional Track Info